Trauma counselling in Nelson, BC

 This approach may help if:

-You've experienced a specific traumatic event and want to work with how it's stored in your body, not just your memories of it
+You've experienced a specific traumatic event and want to work with how it's carried by your body, not just your memories of it

 You're recognizing patterns from childhood trauma or ongoing relational trauma and ready to address their roots

-You've done traditional talk therapy—it helped you understand what happened and why, but you're ready to work with how trauma lives in your body
+You've done traditional talk therapy—it helped you understand what happened and why, but you're ready to work on an instinctual, body-based level

 You experience trauma responses, whether obvious flashbacks and panic or more subtle signs like constant bracing, relationship difficulties, or feeling fundamentally unsafe